 STEP #3 - PAINT OR STAIN THE WOOD FRAME

 Paint or stain the frame any color you want.
-For this frame, I used Minwax Wood Finish in Dark Walnut.
+For this frame, I used Minwax Wood Finish Stain in dark walnut.

 Although most of the back side of the frame will be covered in the last step, some of the outside edges may show.
 So, I start staining on the back side and just stain the edge from right about where the staples are to the outer edge.
 It will give it a more finished look when completed if there is no bare wood showing.
 (Since most of it is going to be covered, there's no need to waste your paint or stain on the entire back side of the frame.)